AI Agent Architecture: The Trust Boundary Model

 - Are credentials hidden from the model?

-- Are tool calls attributed correctly?
+- Are tool calls attributable?

 For a deep look at how identity and permission scoping changes as agents move from personal to enterprise deployment, see From Personal AI Agent to Enterprise: What Actually Breaks.